OuiSURF/Surf_Maps/README.md

 ## Last update

-27th November 2024 - Last maps added: surf_smart, surf_kira & surf_helljumper - 857 Maps
+3rd December 2024 - Last maps added: surf_board_this - 858 Maps

 ## Contact me
 On discord - .0ui - for any issue with / missing a map.